sa-mw-dach/manuela/docs/BOOTSTRAP.md

 ### OpenShift clusters

-Two or more OpenShift cluster version 4.3 or later are installed and running.
+Two or more OpenShift clusters version 4.3 or later are installed and running.
 You have administrative access to these clusters.
 The instructions assume you are logged into the correct OpenShift cluster depending on the logical environment mapping (see above) for your demo setup.
 See [Planning your installation](#Planning-your-installation) for more details.

 ### Github account

-The demo uses github for the gitops git workflow.
-You need a github account that can access the chosen gitops repository (see below) and have [Personal Access Token](https://github.com/settings/) with "repo" permissions.
+The demo uses GitHub for the GitOps git workflow.
+You need a GitHub account that can access the chosen GitOps repository (see below) and have a [Personal Access Token](https://github.com/settings/) with "repo" permissions.

 ### Quay instance

-This demo uses quay as central registry.
+This demo uses quay as the central registry.
 This can be quay.io or quay enterprise.

 Create the repositories:
 * iot-consumer